simon-quach/simon-quach/README.md

 I'm Simon, a 1st-year Mathematics student at Orange Coast College.
 I am expected to transfer to a four year university for Fall 2023!
 Seeking Software Engineering internship positions for Summer 2023.
 Here's some more information about me!

 ### 🔭 I’m currently working on ...
-- (Group Groove)[https://github.com/simon-quach/group-groove], a music queue that is determined by the crowd.
+- [Group Groove](https://github.com/simon-quach/group-groove), a music queue that is determined by the crowd.
 - Personal portfolio website

 ### 🌱 I’m currently learning ...